Poison Ivy (character): Publication history

-Poison Ivy was created by Robert Kanigher and Carmine Infantino; the character first appeared in Batman #181 (June 1966).
+Poison Ivy was initially created by Carmine Infantino as a design sketch.
+Robert Kanigher expanded her characterization in the script for her first appearance in Batman #181 (June 1966), giving her the identity of Lillian Rose.
 Infantino discussed how the character was created: "The only reason she came about was because of Catwoman on the Batman show.
 They wanted more female villains.
 What was the other one I did... the Silver Fox!
 And then Batgirl.
 That show, because of it we were selling a million copies a month.
 But that show, when it died, so did the comic books."

 Poison Ivy's origin is depicted in Neil Gaiman's short story "Pavane" (Secret Origins #36, 1988), during which she declares herself to be nature's daughter and the world's rightful ruler; it is later revealed that her powers were gifted to her by the environmental force known as the Green.
 Ivy is considered extremely beautiful within the DC Universe, and is often presented as a temptress.
 She is typically depicted barefoot with long flowing hair, plant vines extending over her limbs, and a green one-piece suit adorned with leaves, with occasional variations to her skin tone.

 Writer J. T. Krul, who helped further define Poison Ivy's personality, summed up her character with the following quote:

 The thing I love most about Poison Ivy is her walking that line between bastion of Mother Nature and psycho Eco-terrorist.
 She sees herself as the hand of Mother Nature.
 If Mother Nature were "God," then Ivy would be her "Jesus."
 She defends the defenseless nature of the world and truly believes in her cause.
 Maiming, mauling, and mutilating are extreme measures, but it's nothing compared to what irredeemable cruelties humanity's done to the world of nature.
 Ivy always sees the greater good as she punishes those who deserve it.